ragle/Monokai-Sublime-Text-Octopress/readme.markdown

 So - I made a few adjustments.

 ##Languages and Consistency
-Most of the code I write is either JavaScript or PHP, although I do poke at projects written in C or Python with sticks of varying lengths from time to time.

-So - this patch is optimized for PHP and JavaScript - even then, the theme isn't perfect due to some differences between sublime text and pygments.
+Most of the code I was writing when I worked on this was either JavaScript or PHP.
+So - this patch was optimized for those languages.
+Still, the theme isn't perfect due to some differences between sublime text and pygments.

 For example - in PHP, while Sublime Text differentiates between the keywords "class" and "public" (giving the former a color of light blue and the latter a color of bright red), pygments does not - assigning a single css class of ".k" (for keyword presumably) to both.